Shepherd's Bush tube station

 Shepherd's Bush is a London Underground station.
 It is located in the district of Shepherd's Bush in the London Borough of Hammersmith and Fulham.
-The station is on the Central line between White City and Holland Park stations, and is in London fare zone 2.
+The station is on the Central line, between White City and Holland Park stations.
+It is in London fare zone 2.

 The station opened in 1900, but was closed for eight months in 2008 while the surface station building was replaced with a completely new structure and the underground station refurbished.
 A number of stations in the area both past and present have borne the name Shepherd's Bush; today the Central line station shares its name with the adjacent London Overground's station, with which it shares a surface-level interchange.

 An entirely separate London Underground station, Shepherd's Bush Market, served by the Circle and Hammersmith & City lines, is located approximately 1/3 mi West.
 Until 2008, it too was called Shepherd's Bush until it was renamed to avoid confusion.